samstarling/blog.lawrencejones.dev/_posts/2023-01-29-status-pages.md

 details that it made negotiation even more sticky, in a nasty situation where being fully transparent had made the prospect trust us even less.

-Finally, being open about your incidents can feel a bit like a mugs game.
+Finally, being open about your incidents can feel a bit like a mug's game.
 No matter your industry, you'll have competitors who are less open than you about their issues, keeping a spotless status page despite you knowing they have frequent, severe outages.
 That can work against you in sales processes, or if